-Whole Grain Bread and Peanut Butter: Make the switch from white bread to 100-percent whole wheat bread, and any sandwich is instantly better for you, and peanut butter adds protein and healthy fats.
+Whole grain bread and peanut butter.
+Make the switch from white bread to 100-percent whole wheat bread, and any sandwich is instantly better for you.
+Peanut butter adds protein, minerals and healthy fats.
 Try other types of butters such as soy nut butter, almond butter, or cashew butter.

-Lite Popcorn: What could be easier than tossing a bag of popcorn in the microwave?
+Lite popcorn.
+What could be easier than tossing a bag of popcorn in the microwave?
 Popcorn is high in fiber, so it makes a good snack as long you don't drown it in butter or margarine.
 You can choose brands that are lower in fat and made with less salt or buy a microwave popcorn popper.
 Let your teen experiment with different seasonings to add flavor and zest without added calories.

-Protein Bars: Like granola, commercially prepared protein bars can be high in sugar and calories.
+Protein bars.
+Like granola, commercially prepared protein bars can be high in sugar and calories.
 Make your own homemade protein bars so you can control the ingredients.

 Smoothies.
 Fruit smoothies are much better for your teen than milkshakes or malts.
 Use frozen bananas as a base for the smoothies.
 When your bananas become a little too ripe for your taste, cut them into one-inch chunks and keep them in the freezer.
 To make a smoothie, just toss four or five chunks of frozen bananas into a high-quality blender with a cup of low-fat milk, a handful of strawberries or blueberries and a teaspoon of vanilla extract.
 Blend until smooth and pour into a tall glass.

 Hummus and pita or crackers.
 Keep some hummus on hand to serve with whole wheat pita bread, whole grain crackers or breadsticks.
 Hummus is made with chickpeas (or garbanzo beans), which makes it a terrific source of protein and healthy fats.